Das Wunder der Heliane: Act 3

 A crowd has assembled outside of the Ruler's palace.
-The Judges, together with the Chief Justice arrive to witness Heliane's attempt to bring the Stranger back to life.
+The Judges, together with the Chief Justice, arrive to witness Heliane's attempt to bring the Stranger back to life.
 The messenger stirs up the crowd against Heliane as the test begins.
 She cries, she will not lie, admitting that she did love the young Stranger.
 When the Ruler sees her cry he wants to save her, but only on the condition that she will be his.
-Heliane resents her husband more than ever and she refuses this last offer for life.
+Heliane resents her husband more than ever and refuses this last offer for life.
 The crowd drags her away to the stake where she will die.
-Suddenly all are shocked as a thunder crashes.
+Suddenly all are shocked as thunder crashes.
 Just as suddenly, stars begin to appear in the sky and everyone is amazed to see the young Stranger's corpse rise, transfigured from the funeral bier.
 By some miracle he is alive.
 Heliane breaks away from the shocked crowd and runs into the arms of this Stranger whom she loves.
 In a fit of rage the Ruler plunges his sword into her breast.
 The Stranger offers a blessing to the people and banishes the ruler whose power is broken.
-The Stranger takes Heliane in his arms.
+He takes Heliane in his arms.
 United in their love they rise to heaven.